gurupratap91/gurupratap91.github.io/_posts/2015-05-29-test-driven-development-in-ruby.markdown

 <body>
 <p>
 Test Driven Development (TDD) focuses on testing the logic rather than the previously existing code.
 Ruby has libraries(e.g. <a href="http://rspec.info/">Rspec</a>) to support TDD and ‘rake’ to automate the process of running these tests on the code written.
-Organising the associated file in a prescribed manner makes this entire process very easy and understandable for a new person as well.
+Organising the project in a prescribed manner makes this entire process very easy and understandable for a new person as well.
 Let’s see how the directory is organised.
 </p>

 <p>